acf-extended/ACF-Extended/README.md

 **[Save as Individual Meta](https://www.acf-extended.com/features/field-settings/save-as-meta)**

-Exclude the field from the "Single Meta Save" compression feature.
-The global ACF setting "Single Meta Save" must be turned ON.
+Exclude the field from the "Single Meta" compression feature.
+The global ACF setting "Single Meta" must be turned ON.

 ## 🏷️ Fields